 while many seniors are choosing to retire into mobile homes after their children are out of the house.
 These homes offer all of the comforts of home at a fraction of the cost of a traditional house.
 If you are considering the purchase of a mobile home enjoy these 5 tips for moving into a mobile home.

 Many first time mobile home buyers think that a mobile home is just a trailer.
 They are cheap and you get what you pay for.
 This could not be further from the truth.
-Just as traditional homes come in a variety of shapes, sizes and levels of luxury, there are a wide range of mobile styles on the market.
+Just as traditional homes come in a variety of shapes, sizes, and levels of luxury, there is a wide range of mobile styles on the market.
 Before making a purchase do your research and figure out exactly what will work best for you and your family.
-The first decision you will have to make is whether you want a single or multi section home.
+The first decision you will have to make is whether you want a single or multi-section home.
 Both have their advantages and disadvantages.
 Search online for dealers in your area to learn more.